Chapter 5, The Blessing

 I found Scott in the kitchen, told him his mother wanted a blessing and asked him to anoint.
 He looked at me, then immediately got up and went outside.

 Lorna’s dad and brothers did join with Scott and me in giving Lorna that blessing.
 I felt a power I had never felt before.
-I was merely the voice for the Father’s Blessing her Dad gave her.
+I was merely the voice for the Father’s blessing Lorna’s dad gave her.
 She was promised she would be healed completely.

 “I asked your dad to set aside his own fears and give me a blessing to rebuke this illness and be healed from this moment on.
 He was hesitant at first but stepped up to the plate.
 Scott anointed and actually asked my dad and brothers to join in.
 Interesting.